kishore097/Lidar-Mapping-using-LeGO-LOAM-and-SC-LeGO-LOAM./README.md

 ## Loop Closure

 The loop-closure method implemented in this package is a naive ICP-based method.
 It often fails when the odometry drift is too large.
-For more advanced loop-closure methods, there is a package called [SC-LeGO-LOAM](https://github.com/irapkaist/SC-LeGO-LOAM), which features utilizing point cloud descriptor.
+For this reason we have used more advanced loop-closure methods, Scan Context LeGO-LOAM, which features utilizing point cloud descriptor.
+To run this we need first remove current lego loam from the catkin_ws and add the SC-LeGO-LOAM in the src folder.
+Use catkin_make to make the files.
+This algorithm takes two inputs one is the query feature points and second is the existing map.
+The performance of this algorithm can be best visualised if there is alteast one loop closure.

 ## Speed Optimization